Textile Recycling

 • Global textile waste is predicted to hit 140 million tonnes by 2030.

 • Australians acquire an average of 27 kgs of new clothing per person each year.
-We discard around 23 kilograms of clothing to landfill each year (The University of Queensland).
+We discard around 23 kilograms of clothing to landfill each year (the University of Queensland).

 • Australia is the second highest consumer of textiles per person in the world, after the United States of America.